Thimmarusu

-Thimmarusu: Assignment Valli is a 2021 Indian Telugu-language crime thriller film directed by Sharan Koppisetty and produced by Mahesh S. Koneru and Yarabolu Srujan under the production company East Coast Productions and S Originals.
+Thimmarusu: Assignment Vaali is a 2021 Indian Telugu-language crime thriller film directed by Sharan Koppisetty and produced by Mahesh S. Koneru and Yarabolu Srujan under the production company East Coast Productions and S Originals.
 The film stars Satyadev, Priyanka Jawalkar and Ajay in lead roles.
-The film is the remake of 2019 Kannada film Birbal Trilogy Case 1: Finding Vajramuni, which itself is based on the 2017 Korean film New Trial.
+The film is the remake of 2019 Kannada film Birbal Trilogy Case 1: Finding Vajramuni, which is based on the 2017 Korean film New Trial.
 The music is composed by Sricharan Pakala.
 The film is named after Mahamanthri Timmarusu of the Vijayanagara Empire.
 The film was released on 30 July 2021.

 Plot

 The film begins with a man handing taxi driver Aravind, a police informant, a video of suspicious activity.
 Later that night, a man named Vasu drives across the road to see Aravind dead.
 Vasu is arrested by corrupt cop Bhupati Raju, who beats him up and frames him.

 8 years later, once Vasu gets out on parole, Ramachandra, a lawyer takes up his case.